top of page

 It implies taking on or enduring a responsibility, hardship, or challenge.
 For example, a strong individual may bear a heavy load or bear the weight of their family's expectations.
 Additionally, "bear" can refer to tolerating or enduring a difficult or unpleasant situation without complaint.
 It suggests resilience, patience, or fortitude.
 In another sense, "bear" can mean to give birth to or produce offspring, often used in reference to animals.
 Furthermore, "bear" can denote displaying or showing a particular quality, characteristic, or expression.
 For instance, a person can bear a resemblance to a family member or bear a smile on their face.
 Overall, the verb "bear" encompasses the concepts of carrying, enduring, giving birth, and displaying, depending on the specific context.

-Example sentences of bear
+Example sentences containing bear

 1. The bridge will bear the weight of heavy trucks.